 The objective of strengthening our communities has remained a constant from the time of the “settlement houses” of the early 20th century to today and has often revolved around individual and community sustenance related to education, environment and food.
 While reconnecting our youth to these time-honored practices, we are, at the same time, developing new stewards for Earth.

-In taking care of Earth and understanding our innate connection to all living systems, we have the opportunity to develop a deeper understanding of “well-being” while cultivating the physical and social-emotional health of our young people in the process.
+In taking care of Earth and understanding our innate connection to all living systems, we have the opportunity to develop a deeper understanding of “well-being” while cultivating the physical and social-emotional health of our young people and communities in the process.
 Students will come to see that environmental and personal wellness are interdependent.

 - Seasonal Cycles & Garden Space

 - Soil Preparation & Compost

 - Seeds & Transplants

 - Planting Inside & Out